Categories

 Keep sizes and lengths documented in procurement specs.

 Correct gauge and length selection improves outcomes and reduces adverse events.
-For a complete range of hospital-grade needles from 18G to 30G, see the TICARE® Hypodermic Needle 18G–30G page.
+For a complete range of hospital-grade needles from18G to 30G, see the TICARE® Hypodermic Needle 18G–30G page.

 Q: When do clinicians use an 18 gauge hypodermic needle?